polarisink/polarisink/README.md

 <br/>

-- 🌱 I’m currently learning Java and Golang and C++.
+- 🌱 I’m currently learning Java and Golang.
 - 🍒 A post-00s developer.
 - 📍  武汉(WuHan).
 - 👩‍💻 4 years of work.